 For most people, personality need not be a life sentence, a rigid template that determines what will befall you.
 Most of us have a built-in flexibility factor that allows us to learn to deal with the hurdles thrown in our path.
 As life goes on, we learn to adapt to change, which makes a variety of experiences and expressions of ourselves possible.
 So yes, normally personality modifies throughout life.

-Still, sometimes you may want to accelerate this modification process, get out of a rut, hasten change.
+Sometimes you may want to accelerate this modification process, climb out of a rut, hasten change.
 That means changing your brain.

 Think of the difference between short-term and long-term memory.
 Remember a killer exam in college that you had to pass?
-You pulled an all-nighter, cramming for the exam, and you not only passed it but you got a pretty good grade, right?
+You pulled an all-nighter, cramming for the exam, and you not only passed, but you got a pretty good grade, right?
 Now think of some of the things you learned while preparing for that exam.
-The reason why you can’t is because this kind of learning is transient; it involves stuffing as much information as possible into short-term retention, a memory capacity that is engineered to help us hold things in focus only while needed.
-It is mediated by neurotransmitters—biochemicals that help cells communicate with one another.

-In contrast, long-term memory, through work, practice, persistence, and patience, initiates changes in the structure of the brain cells, even, as we now know, stimulating the creation of new ones throughout the life span.
-Enriched connectivity among these neurons results, and new abilities can develop from these changes.
+In contrast, long-term memory results from long-term effort.
+Work, practice, persistence, and patience prompt changes in the structure of brain cells, even stimulating the creation of new ones throughout the life span.
+Connections grow among these neurons, and new abilities can develop.

 Researchers in neuropsychiatric laboratories are demonstrating that learning and significant experience can trigger previously unexpressed potentials.
 To return to our genetic deck of cards: these possibilities encode in our genes from the start.